 6 Minute Read

 Brands Are Adopting Sustainable Initiatives

-That’s why there’s such a big focus on sustainable packaging — because when you use less packaging and lighter materials for your products, it reduces costs throughout the supply chain.
+That’s why there’s such a big focus on sustainable packaging — when you use less packaging and lighter materials for your products, it reduces costs throughout the supply chain.

 Start By Focusing on Your Supply Chain

-So, how do you go about doing it?
+How do you go about doing it?

 Identify How You Currently Use Packaging

-Once you have this for all of your products, store it in one place so you can compare how packaging differs between product types, locations and every other part of the supply chain.
+Once you have this for all your products, store it in one place to compare how packaging differs between product types, locations and every other part of the supply chain.

 Now it’s time to be critical and chop down the wasteful packaging you don’t need.
-Look through all of your packaging and decide on the materials that take up the most resources.
+Look through your packaging and decide on the materials that take up the most resources.
 When you identify these, you can find eco-friendly replacements.

 Work With the Right Supply Chain Partners

 You can also gain insight into future packaging trends that you can either begin adopting early or know what changes you’ll need to make in your offering soon.

 Keep Making Improvements

-Some of the areas you can analyse include:
+Some areas you can analyse include:

 - How much does the logistics cost now with less packaging compared to how much you were being charged with your old packaging?
-You never know; it could lead to lower rates.
+You never know — it could lead to lower rates.

-- Analyse the new packaging material use and see if there are other, new materials you could switch to for a bigger environmental impact.
+- Analyse the new packaging material use and see if there are other new materials you could switch to for a bigger environmental impact.

 - How are consumers feeling towards your packaging?
 Are they buying more and making it known that they appreciate your efforts?
 If the signs are good, it shows your consumers want greater sustainability.